caetano-dev/PixFraudDetection/README.md

 - `test_setup.py` - Verifies system connectivity
 - `requirements.txt` - Python dependencies
 - `.env` - Database configuration

+## Transaction Types Generated

+The data generator creates a mix of legitimate and fraudulent transaction types, each with a unique `fraud_flag`.

+- **Legitimate Transactions**:
+  - `NORMAL`: Standard peer-to-peer or consumer transactions.
+  - `NORMAL_SALARY`: Bulk salary payments from businesses to individuals on specific days of the month.
+  - `NORMAL_MICRO`: Small, frequent payments for everyday items like coffee or transport.
+  - `NORMAL_B2B`: High-value transfers between business accounts during business hours.
+- **Fraudulent Transactions**:
+  - `SMURFING_VICTIM_TRANSFER`: The initial large transfer from a victim to a mule account.
+  - `SMURFING_DISTRIBUTION`: The subsequent distribution of stolen funds from a central mule to other mules in the ring.
+  - `CIRCULAR_PAYMENT`: Transactions that form a closed loop between high-risk accounts to launder money.

 ## Fraud Patterns Detected